 You are sacrificing quantity with publishing in a major publication, however, with the right content strategy and brand alignment, the sacrifice can result in a much higher ROI.
 Your time commitment to publishing in a major publication is around 3-5 hours versus months.

 Still can’t decide between publication or book publishing?
-Schedule a time to talk at https://www.eminetwork.com/schedule-a-30-minute-information-session/.
+Schedule a time to talk.
 If publication publishing isn’t the route for you, I’m happy to refer you to a book publisher that can help.
-And, as always, you can contact me directly with any questions at (513) 309-0719 or firstname.lastname@example.org.
+And, as always, you can contact us directly with any questions at (513) 760-0560 or [email protected].